-Although there are no strict guidelines on who should receive preventive therapy, those who have four or more days with headaches (headache days) per month with some impairment may be considered candidates for preventive therapy.
-Preventive therapy aims to reduce the frequency, intensity, or duration of attacks, but preventive therapies usually do not prevent all migraines.
+Although there are no strict guidelines on who should receive preventive therapy, those who have four or more days with headaches (headache days) per month with some impairment may be considered candidates for preventive therapy.1 Preventive therapy aims to reduce the frequency, intensity, or duration of attacks, but preventive therapies usually do not prevent all migraines.

-Effective preventive pharmacologic therapies include some antidepressants (amitriptyline, venlafaxine), anti-seizure medications (divalproex sodium, sodium valproate, topiramate), and beta-blockers (propranolol, metoprolol).16 Patients with chronic migraine may also use onabotulinum toxin A (Botox®, Allergan plc) injections for prevention.17
+Effective preventive pharmacologic therapies include some antidepressants (amitriptyline, venlafaxine), anti-seizure medications (divalproex sodium, sodium valproate, topiramate), and betablockers (propranolol, metoprolol).16 Patients with chronic migraine may also use onabotulinum toxin A (Botox[®], Allergan plc) injections for prevention.17

 Currently, there is little evidence or guidance on the optimal duration of preventive therapy.
 Most randomized trials measured outcomes after three months of treatment with few trials following patients beyond six months.
-In part due to the short timeframe and delayed response observed in these trials, some guidance suggests patients receive adequate therapeutic trials of two to six months with preventive therapy.
-Patients who benefit from six months of preventive therapy may begin to taper off the therapy, Although some patients may benefit from prolonged use.
-Nevertheless, patients frequently discontinue or switch treatments due to lack of efficacy or tolerability.
-Without adequate treatment, patients with episodic migraine are more likely to progress to chronic migraine.
-Approximately 2.5% of patients with episodic migraine progress to chronic migraine per year.
+In part due to the short timeframe and delayed response observed in these trials, some guidance suggests patients receive adequate therapeutic trials of two to six months with preventive therapy.18 Patients who benefit from six months of preventive therapy may begin to taper off the therapy,^{18,86} although some patients may benefit from prolonged use.87 Nevertheless, patients frequently discontinue or switch treatments due to lack of efficacy or tolerability.^{6,88} Without adequate treatment, patients with episodic migraine are more likely to progress to chronic migraine.19 Approximately 2.5% of patients with episodic migraine progress to chronic migraine progress to